 I’ve never filed a motion to enforce a settlement and I don’t think anyone in my firm has.
-I think as far as I’ve come is threating to file a motion but it never comes to that.
+I think as far as I’ve come is threatening to file a motion, but it never comes to that.

 Torts Talk, a defense lawyer oriented blog I just stumbled upon, talks about how a Pennsylvania judge dealt with this issue.
 Plaintiff’s attorney filed a Motion to Enforce a Settlement when the insurance company refused to issue a settlement check after a car accident settlement until the Plaintiff produced documentation confirming the status of any Medicare/Medicaid lien.

-I like reading defense oriented blogs that don’t write every blog post slanted towards demonstrating its defense oriented bona fides by mocking every pro-plaintiff ruling.
+I enjoy reading defense-oriented blogs that don’t write every blog post slanted towards demonstrating its defense-oriented bona fides by mocking every pro-plaintiff ruling.
 (Drug and Device Law you are so vain, you probably think this quip is about you.)